nymtech/docs/content/mixnet/clients.md

 Since it now understands the topology of the mixnet, the client can start sending traffic immediately.
 But what should it send?

-If there's a real message to send (because you called `client.SendMessage()` or poked something down the client's socket connection), then the client will send a real message.
-Otherwise, the client will send cover traffic, at a rate determined in the client config file in `~/.nym/clients/<client-id>/config.toml`
+If there's a real message to send (because you poked something down the client's inbound socket connection), then the client will send a real message.
+Otherwise, the client will send cover traffic.

-Real messages and cover traffic are both encrypted using the Sphinx packet format.
+Real messages and cover traffic are both encrypted using the Sphinx packet format, so that they're indistinguishable from each other.

 #### Sphinx packet creation